arthurPignet/recvis21_a3/README.md

 #### Original challenge

-This repository is based on the assigment original repository, which can be found here: https://github.com/willowsierra/recvis21_a3.
+This repository is based on the assigment's original repository, which can be found here: https://github.com/willowsierra/recvis21_a3.

 Project Organization
 ------------